 Visit Dr. Bombay's Underwater Tea Party for a blend of eclectic décor (think Harry Potter meets quaint bookstore) and gracious customer service.
 It features a quality tea selection, a close-to-perfection family recipe for clotted cream and service at a doable price point.
 Sip with a purpose—its mission is to pay college tuition and house female scholars in Darjeeling, India.
 Walk in or book The Caroline Tea for personalized perfection upon arrival.

 The team at Just Add Honey is always in a good mood, and it’s probably because they know how good their teas are.
 The private blends are sourced globally and use only organic and whole ingredients, while its creative menu uses local caterers and bakeries.
-Choose traditional service at the Hammonds House Museum or go casual with counter service or a rooftop seat at the Sweet Auburn Curb Market cafe.
+Go casual with counter service at the Sweet Auburn Curb Market location or take a seat to sip in its tea room cafe.

 With no shortage of unique nosh spots outside the city, it’s no surprise a worthy tea shop has popped up as well.
 With more than 100 loose teas, tastings daily and monthly educational classes, Urban Tea is a tea lover’s Starbucks.
 Order to go or sit down to dessert tea with a warm scone, Devonshire cream and luscious preserves.
 The Communi-Tea Table takes reservations at a super-affordable price.